arkadiko-dao/arkadiko/README.md

 - Debt​ ​Ceiling:​ A Debt Ceiling is the maximum amount of debt that can be created by a single collateral type.
 Arkadiko Governance assigns every collateral type a Debt Ceiling, which is used to ensure sufficient diversification of the Arkadiko Protocol collateral portfolio.
 Once a collateral type has reached its Debt Ceiling, it becomes impossible to create more debt unless some existing users pay back all or a portion of their Reserve debt.

 - Stability​ ​Fee:​ The Stability Fee is an annual percentage yield calculated on top of how much $DIKO has been generated against a Reserve's collateral.
-The fee is paid in $DIKO only, and then sent into the Arkadiko Buffer.
+The fee is paid in $STX, and then sent into the Arkadiko Buffer.

 - Liquidation​ ​Ratio:​ ​A low Liquidation Ratio means Arkadiko Governance expects low price volatility of the collateral; a high Liquidation Ratio means high volatility is expected.